vohoanvu/MartialArtTrainingAssistant/README.md

 This project is a sample .Net 8.0 web API with React and Docker support project for demonstration purposes and as a starting point for a fullstack application.
 The project is designed to run as a collection of Docker containers, with the .Net application running in a container, the React application running in a container (via Nginx), and a PostgreSQL database running in a container.
 The project also includes an Nginx to route traffic between the React and .Net applications on the same port, but different paths.

 It was made to demonstrate how to create a fullstack application with .Net and React, and how to run the application in a Docker environment.
 The project is also a good starting point for a fullstack application, as it provides a good starting point for a .Net application with a React frontend, and it is configured to run as a collection of Docker containers, ready for development and production.

-I created this project because the existing Microsoft's templates did not provide a good starting point (in my opinion) for a fullstack application with .Net and React, and I wanted to have a solid starting point for my fullstack applications, with pre-configured Docker support for production.

 ## Getting Started